Peligrietzer/feral_machines/posts/evo_vx.md

-    able to find* in the course of writing this chapter are those circulated by the grey-hat vxer community, as opposed to those developed, or contracted, by intelligence agencies and criminal syndicates, who tend to hold somewhat more stringent views on matters of intellectual pROPERty.
-And so a second, plausible-enough explanation presents itself: it is possible that far less playful evolutionary viruses *do* exist in the wild, but that they tend to either go undetected, are used primarily for targetted operations less exposed to the public, or that they are not being pROPERly recognized or reported in the security bulletins released by the major antivirus companies.
+    able to find* in the course of writing this chapter are those circulated by the grey-hat vxer community, as opposed to those developed, or contracted, by intelligence agencies and criminal syndicates, who tend to hold somewhat more stringent views on matters of intellectual property.
+And so a second, plausible-enough explanation presents itself: it is possible that far less playful evolutionary viruses *do* exist in the wild, but that they tend to either go undetected, are used primarily for targetted operations less exposed to the public, or that they are not being properly recognized or reported in the security bulletins released by the major antivirus companies.